 minor collateral damage.
 Then again, what is ordnance when

 the brand which used this wording in its advertising.

 governing or securing political or other ends, with

 terrorism has now been down-graded to

-violence perpetrated by anyone of whom we do not approve; while
+actions perpetrated by anyone of whom we do not approve; while some

 terrorists are called